 "It's okay, Luffy," Usopp muttered a little hesitantly.
 "Don't worry, you're safe."

 Luffy offered a miniscule nod, though didn't seem convinced and didn't raise his head.
+The motion itself was more than they'd hoped for.
 Franky moved to clean the small puddle of vomit as Luffy gingerly eased himself down onto the thin mattress Robin had provided.
-Sanji walked over to his own hammock and grabbed the blanket lying.
+Sanji walked over to his own hammock and grabbed the blanket lying there.
 He flicked it out and let the thin material float down over Luffy's body.
 He still seemed tense with so many huddled around him, and so slowly the crew eased back, though remained in the room on watch like silent sentries.
 After a few moments of deliberation, Brooke fetched his violin and offered a gentle, quiet melody for the room's occupants.
 The tune was neither sad nor happy, but peaceful.
-Luffy's breathing slowly evened out as he accepted the comfort the music offered and he slowly drifted into an easy sleep.
+Luffy's breathing slowly evened out as he accepted the comfort the music offered and he slowly drifted into an uneasy sleep.

 The crew quietly designated their own sleeping quarters in the infirmary.
 If Luffy wasn't sleeping in the cabin tonight, then they wouldn't either.
 They would stay by his side and protect him as they'd promised.
 Robin bloomed a pair of eyes in the watch tower to keep an eye on the dark, calm waters as the rest of the crew settled down for the night.